 Breast Implant Placement: Subglandular VS Submuscular

-Breast implants can be placed behind the pectoral major muscle or forward and under breast tissue.
-The goal is to cover the implants and avoid deformities that can not be corrected, including visible wrinkles and ripple.
+Breast implants can be placed behind the pectoralis major muscle or under breast tissue.
+The goal is to cover the implants and avoid deformities that can not be corrected, including visible wrinkles and rippling.
 For most breast augmentations Dr. Naidu prefers placing the implants under the muscle.
-Clinical studies have shown a decrease in the incidence of capsular contracture (scar tight around an implant) following implantation below the pectoralis muscle as opposed to above.
+Clinical studies have shown a decrease in the incidence of capsular contracture (scar tissue around an implant) following implantation below the pectoralis muscle as opposed to above.

 - Under the breast tissue